pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 If you get an `Insecure Connection` or SSL/TLS related error when trying to access your panel or wings, the certificate has likely expired.
 This can be easily fixed by renewing the SSL certificate, although using the command `certbot renew` might not do the job if port 80 is in use, as it'll return errors like: `Error: Attempting to renew cert (domain) from /etc/letsencrypt/renew/domain.conf produced an unexpected error`.

 This will happen especially if you're running Nginx instead of Apache.
 The solution for this is to use Nginx or Apache plugins with `--nginx` and `--apache`.
-Alternatively, you can stop Nginx, then renew the certificate, finally restart Nginx.
+Alternatively, you can stop Nginx, then renew the certificate, and finally restart Nginx.
 Replace `nginx` with your own web server or with `wings` should you be renewing the certificate for Wings.

 Stop Nginx: